openlegend/core-rules/core/SRD.md

 ## Reading a Boon Description

-The full listing of boons are available in a searchable list [here](http://www.openlegendrpg.com/boons).

 Each boon description includes the following elements.

 **Power Level.** This number indicates the required attribute score needed to invoke the boon.
-If multiple power levels are listed (such as 2 / 4 / 6), then the boon can be invoked at multiple tiers of power.
+If multiple power levels are listed (such as 2, 4, 6), then the boon can be invoked at multiple tiers of power.
 The *Heal* boon, for example, heals more damage as you invoke it at higher power levels.
 The power level of a boon also determines the Challenge Rating of the attribute roll to invoke the boon.
 The CR equals 10 + 2 x Power Level.

 **Attributes.** This is a list of the attribute or attributes that can be used to invoke the boon.
 As long as you possess at least one of the listed attributes at a score greater than or equal to the Power Level, then you can invoke the boon.